MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ## Set cluster policies

-The number of concurrent queries is capped by default and controlled by the [Query throttling policy](kusto/management/query-throttling-policy.md) so that the cluster doesn't get overloaded.
+The number of concurrent queries is capped by default and controlled by the [Request rate limit policy](kusto/management/request-rate-limit-policy.md) so that the cluster doesn't get overloaded.
 You can adjust this policy for high concurrency situations, however this policy should be adjusted only after rigorous testing, preferably on production-like query patterns and datasets.
 Testing ensures the cluster can sustain the modified value.
 This limit can be configured based on application needs.

 ## Monitor Azure Data Explorer clusters